MusicFreak456/Simple_Brainfuck_Processor/README.md

 Simple brainfuck processor written in System Verilog for digital logic course at University of Wroclaw.

-You can upload programs to memory using data_in and in_valid input, enter brainfuck symbols using their appropriate ASCII codes.
+You can upload programs to memory using in_data and in_valid input, enter brainfuck symbols using their appropriate ASCII codes.